-Operational controls cover a number of areas including Investments, Outsource Management, IT, Human Resources and Legal.
+Operational controls cover a number of areas including Investments, Outsource Management, IT, HR and Legal.

-The controls around the investments processes are documented in the investment related policies (Credit Risk; Market Risk; Liquidity Risk and Asset Liability Management).
-The management of Operational Risk is governed by the Operational Risk Management Policy.
+The controls around the investments processes are documented in the investment related policies covering credit risk management, liquidity risk management, asset liability management and market risk management.
+The management of operational risk is governed by the Operational Risk Management Policy.